Rosemaling in a traditional Norwegian form of Decorative Art dating back to the 17th century.

 Finally, add a few detail strokes on the bird’s body, the eye, a yellow beak and the final liner embellishments and then it is complete.

-Bauermalerei (German)painting project
+Bauermalerei (German) painting project

 There are some wonderful examples of Traditional folk painting that I hope to see when I visit Germany later in the year.
 But I will have to content myself with painting some of this wonderful art form myself.
+Today I started and completed this quick and easy project.
+It uses only 4 colours and shading and highlighting is done by means of lighter and darker strokes with the liner brush.

-This means no more battling with retarder mediums ( of those who use acrylics).
+This means no more battling with retarder mediums (of those who use acrylics).

 The patterns can be quite busy, and the borders can even be decorated with the palette colours and strokes overlayed on top.